Riskified/ios_sdk/README.md

 ##### Q: When and how should `logRequest:` be used?
  * Call this method every time a user performs a meaningful action in the app (for example: view product page, search, add to cart).
  * Riskified uses this data for behavioral modeling and analysis, so please take care to only call `logRequest:` in response to an actual user action.
- * The single URL argument represents the action taken, this can usually be achieved by passing the same URL used in the backend call for the action (`https://api.myshop.com/search?term=shoes`).
+ * The single URL argument represents the action taken, this can usually be achieved by passing the same URL used in the backend call for the action (ie., `https://api.myshop.com/search?term=shoes`).

 ##### Q: When should `logsensitiveDeviceInfo` be called?
   * Ideally once per session, depending on the use case.
 For example - before attempting to process a checkout, or before the first login attempt.